Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Experimental Results

 \subsection{uJSCC vs. Benchmarks under \textbf{More Symbols} Setting}

 Fig. \ref{fig:Performance comparison with benchmark schemes N=1024} evaluates the image reconstruction performance of uJSCC and benchmark schemes with a transmission of 1024 symbols, i.e., $N = 1024$.
 Transmitting more symbols enhances overall performance compared to the \textbf{Basic} setting.
-TE excels across all SNR ranges, as its encoder-decoder pairs are specifically trained for individual modulation orders at corresponding SNR levels.
+Likewise in the \textbf{Basic} setting, although DeepJSCC-Q outperforms TE for 64QAM and 256QAM, it is not suitable as a universal model when considering its ME$_1$ version.
+TE excels across all SNR ranges than uJSCC, as its multiple encoder-decoder pairs are specifically trained for individual modulation orders at corresponding SNR levels.
 However, uJSCC closely rivals TE, particularly matching its performance in the high SNR region with 64QAM and 256QAM, as measured by SSIM.
 ME$_1$ consistently underperforms across all SNR ranges, while ME$_2$ performs poorly in low SNR settings with BPSK and 4QAM but well in higher SNR areas.
 This discrepancy highlights the challenge of optimizing a model across all SNR ranges through joint training, which is not the case for uJSCC.
 The effectiveness of the proposed NN structure, particularly with increased codeword dimension order and the integration of S-BN layers, alongside the training algorithm, is demonstrated in achieving high-quality outcomes for the downstream task. uJSCC maintains moderate to high performance across a broad SNR spectrum, supporting multiple modulation orders with a single universal model.

 Fig. \ref{fig:Reconstructed images for each modulation order N=1024} presents the reconstructed images from each model for BPSK, 4QAM, and 16QAM when transmitting 1024 symbols.
 As higher modulation orders like 64QAM and 256QAM generally yield satisfactory results, the focus is on lower orders.
 ME$_2$, optimized only for 256QAM, shows compromised image quality in lower modulation orders despite the high symbol count.
 ME$_1$ exhibits better performance in low SNR regions, showcasing the strength of joint training.
 Nonetheless, as uJSCC mirrors TE's optimal performance, it delivers superior image quality in low SNR regions.
 This simulation confirms that uJSCC, with a robustly designed NN structure and training strategy, can be optimized to maintain satisfactory task quality across all SNR ranges when transmitting a higher number of symbols.